NickPrivate/Content-Generation-V1/README.md

 - ~20gb of storage space
 - Ubuntu/Debian/MacOS with apt.
 We highly recommend [Ubuntu 24.04.1 LTS ](https://ubuntu.com/download/desktop)
 - Your background gameplay (must be .mp4 format & named gameplay.mp4)
+- Recommend following the stps as a user account in Linux (not as root/sudo)
-- Willing to follow all of the steps
+- Be Willing to follow all of the steps

 ## Environment Setup & Installation